 De Forest was introduced by M. Carey Thomas to Bryn Mawr’s Alumni Commission that was ultimately responsible for contracting interior design work for the Great Hall.
 When the original architects of the Great Hall, Cope and Stewardson, failed to provide interior designs within the College’s budget, the firm was dismissed, and Lockwood de Forest completed the designs at a significantly cheaper rate.
 De Forest’s richly patterned design still adorns the ceiling and beams of the Great Hall and its staircase.
 Nina has shown that the designs were likely a collaboration between De Forest and Thomas, a hybrid of his interest in Gujarati stencilwork and her love of English country manors.

 It is Lockwood de Forest’s work with Bryn Mawr College that piqued Nina’s interest in late nineteenth-century exchange between India and America.
 Her project began as a research paper for the 2017 graduate seminar “Principles of Preservation and Conservation of Cultural Heritage” co-taught by Associate Professor Astrid Lindenlauf, Chair of the Department of Classical and Near Eastern Archaeology, and Marianne Weldon, Collections Manager of Special Collections.
 There Nina recognized how de Forest’s vision as an artist and architectural designer was fully embedded in the aesthetic fabric of Bryn Mawr’s campus.
-In addition to decorating the Deanery and the Great Hall, de Forest was also the principle architect of the former college gymnasium (now the Marie Salant Neuberger Centennial Campus Center) and the Health Center.
+In addition to decorating the Deanery and the Great Hall, de Forest was also the principle architect of the former college gymnasium (now the Marie Salant Neuberger Centennial Campus Center) and the Health and Wellness Center.
 He provided designs for everything from lampposts to the library bookplate, the Denbigh bench, and the Cloister fountain.

 Nina feels that curating “All-Over Design” meant that it was important to help viewers understand the context of each object - and the ways they were used and experienced in their historical past.
 “For me this meant trying to find a way to reconstruct that experience through the period room, while also being conscious of not reiterating the aspects that are problematic about that – seeing things as aesthetic and not understanding their cultural origins.
 In the exhibition I tried to do both – to have the period room to give the viewer an understanding of how these objects were used and understood, but then to pull that apart and look at things closely to give an understanding of the issues surrounding them – colonialism, labor exploitation, and the way objects were devalued and dispersed across Bryn Mawr’s campus.”